olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 <p align="center">
 <figure>
   <img src="img/Task2_comparison.png" alt="The results for task 2" style="width: 30%; height: 30%">
-  <figcaption> <b>Left:<\b> The energy vs number of spin objects for an Ising model using a linear annealing schedule and an exponential schedule.
+  <figcaption> <b>Left:</b> The energy vs number of spin objects for an Ising model using a linear annealing schedule and an exponential schedule.
-  <b>Right:<\b> The energy vs number of spin objests for the Mattis model using the linear and exponential annealing schedule. </figcaption>
+  <b>Right:</b> The energy vs number of spin objests for the Mattis model using the linear and exponential annealing schedule. </figcaption>
 </figure>
 </p>